 Are Online Insurance Reviews Manipulated?

-Why do most grading systems show nearly every company as nearly perfect?
+Why do most grading systems show nearly every company as close to perfect?

 Whether collecting reviews, performing user surveys or analyzing insurance company data, this is an expensive business.
 The costs can easily get into millions of dollars per year to collect and analyze data on a large number of companies.
 Unfortunately, consumers won’t pay for this type of information.
 Therefore, to build a sustainable business, review sites have to sell their information to insurance companies.
 Insurance companies then use the information in their marketing and sales materials.

-Many review sites are established simply to make money.
+Insurance leads are worth a lot of money.
+Therefore, generating leads is big business.
 Making money is a very different goal than helping people.
 With making a lot of money as a goal, having a having a large number of customers is important.
 The best way to do this is simply to make most companies look really good.
 This is especially true if the company has a large marketing budget.
 Unfortunately, that’s not how insurance works.
 Insurance depends on paying claims.
 Every dollar spent on marketing is a dollar not available to pay a claim.

 Online Insurance Reviews are Often From Paid Reviewers